-F.1.18 Indigenous Cultural heritage
+D.1.18 Indigenous Cultural heritage

-Proponent Commitment Relevant Section in Coal Mine EIS As the Project requires an Environmental Impact Statement (EIS), Hancock Prospecting Pty Ltd (HPPL) is required under Part 7 of the ACH Act to prepare an approved CHMP to meet its cultural heritage duty of care.
+Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference As the Project requires an Environmental Impact Statement (EIS), Hancock Prospecting Pty Ltd (HPPL) is required under Part 7 of the ACH Act to prepare an approved CHMP to meet its cultural heritage duty of care.
 The CHMP manages all aspects of Indigenous cultural heritage matters for the Project, including mitigation measures.
 Volume 2, Section 18.2.2.1 Detailed cultural heritage survey reports will be prepared for the Wangan & Jagalingou People.
 Each report will culminate in a management plan established through consultation between the endorsed parties and their technical advisers, and accepted by HPPL, which will provide guidance for the way in which Aboriginal cultural heritage defined by the cultural heritage survey will be managed before construction commences and during the Project.
-Volume 2, Section 18.2.3 The scientific and Aboriginal assessments of significance and impacts will be carried out as part of the Cultural Heritage Management Plan (CHMP) process.
+Volume 2, Section 18.2.3

+Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference The scientific and Aboriginal assessments of significance and impacts will be carried out as part of the Cultural Heritage Management Plan (CHMP) process.
 Volume 2, Section 18.3.1 Protection, management and mitigation measures will be discussed and incorporated into the cultural heritage survey report, following the completion of cultural heritage surveys, which will include W & J traditional owners and archaeologists to ensure that all areas of significance are identified commencing in August 2010.
 Volume 2, Section 18.3.1 In addition, where avoidance is possible, the preparation of site- specific management plans that provide clear directions and processes for protection of the area or object will be drawn up so that accidental harm during project activities is avoided.
 Volume 2, Section 18.3.2 Cultural awareness training will be a crucial element of management, with the intention of training people involved in the Project in avoidance and protection of known cultural heritage sites, what cultural heritage may reasonably be in the landscape, and what to do in the event of a find of cultural heritage not previously defined during the cultural heritage survey.
 Volume 2, Section 18.3.2